Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

 \subsubsection{Gravitational Wave Events}

-The observations of GW170817 \cite{2017PhRvL.119p1101A}, GRB 170817A \cite{2017ApJ...848L..14G, 2017ApJ...848L..15S} and AT2017gfo \cite{ 2017ApJ...848L..33A, 2017ApJ...848L..17C} have opened up a new era of GW multi-messenger astronomy.
+The observations of GW170817 \cite{2017PhRvL.119p1101A}, GRB 170817A \cite{2017ApJ...848L..14G, 2017ApJ...848L..15S} and AT2017gfo \cite{2017ApJ...848L..33A, 2017ApJ...848L..17C} have opened up a new era of multi-messenger GW astronomy.
 Electromagnetic (EM) counterparts of GWE are of fundamental importance to extreme relativistic physics and redshift measurement of standard sirens.
 In this subsection, we discuss the prospects of WFST in the search for optical counterparts of GWE.

-\paragraph{Kilonovae} During the coalescence of binary neutron star (BNS) and some neutron star-black hole (NSBH) binaries, neutron-rich ejecta are released through shocks at the contact interface, tidal interactions and disk outflows.
-The rapid neutron capture ($r$-process) nucleosynthesis renders heavy elements to form and decay in these ejecta \cite{1982ApL....22..143S}, powering a rapidly evolving and roughly isotropic thermal transient ``kilonova'' \cite{2010MNRAS.406.2650M}.
+\paragraph{Kilonovae} During the coalescence of binary neutron star (BNS) and some neutron star-black hole (NSBH) binaries, neutron-rich ejecta are released through shocks at the contact interface, tidal interactions, and disk outflows.
+Rapid neutron capture ($r$-process) nucleosynthesis renders heavy elements to form and decay in these ejecta \cite{1982ApL....22..143S}, powering a rapidly evolving and roughly isotropic thermal transient ``kilonova'' \cite{2010MNRAS.406.2650M}.

-The observations of AT2017gfo along with GW170817/GRB 170817A, have confirmed that BNS mergers produce kilonovae.
-Detection of kilonovae will help to locate the source, thus to measure the redshift of GW events, to explain the origin of heavy elements in universe, to probe the nature of ejecta and merger remnants, and to constrain the NS equation of state (EoS).
-Hereby, we simulate 10,000 BNS mergers spread over the redshift range of 0 to 0.2 to characterize the WFST detection capability of kilonova.
+The observations of AT2017gfo along with GW170817/GRB 170817A have confirmed that BNS mergers produce kilonovae.
+Detection of kilonovae will help to locate the source, thus determining the redshift of GW events, to explain the origin of heavy elements in universe, to probe the nature of ejecta and merger remnants, and to constrain the NS equation of state (EoS).
+Thus, we simulate 10,000 BNS mergers spread over the redshift range of 0 to 0.2 to characterize the WFST detection capability of kilonova.